jsfan3/nihonjindes-cn1lib-tts/README.md

 For immediate testing, you can try `japanese-offline-tts-hq-debug.apk`.

+Supported ABIs: arm64-v8a, armeabi-v7a, and x86_64 (it supports both actual devices and the Android Studio emulator).

+*minSdkVersion 21 (Android 5+)*

 ## Usage

 In general, you can install this library from the Codename One settings GUI.
 However, if you would like to install the CN1Lib manually, you can use this command: